HelloGGX/tailwindcss-block/packages/market/README.md

-# component-market README
+# market README

-This is the README for your extension "component-market".
+This is the README for your extension "market".
 After writing up a brief description, we recommend including the following sections.

 ## Features